Annarhysa/CarbonCart/README.md

 - Sustainable Alternatives: The recommendation engine suggests alternative products with lower carbon footprints, helping users make more environmentally conscious choices.

-## 💯 Outcomes

-Once the model has been trained, it can be used to make predictions about future weather conditions based on current weather data.
-These predictions can be used by meteorologists, emergency responders, and other professionals to plan for and respond to weather events.<br>
-Follow this url to visit our web app:
-<a href = #>#</a>

 ## 📈 Timeline

 |→ This project was initiated with a blank repository on 27/07/2024.\